WRITING YOUR SCREENPLAY: DIALOGUE

 Perhaps it’s a little bit of both.

-We think good dialogue comes down to pretty much one thing: FRICTION.
+Good dialogue comes down to pretty much one thing: FRICTION.

 Yes, friction, which is defined by the Oxford English Dictionary as: